Answers to a few frequently asked questions about the nail services that I offer:

 What kind of nails do you do?

 I offer both gel and acrylic nail services.
 I do gel polish manicures and pedicures using Artistic Colour Gloss, as well as Hard Gel extensions using Artistic Nail Design’s Rock Hard LED Gel and acrylic extensions using Artistic Nail Design’s Liquid & Powder.
+Unfortunately, I don’t offer any kind of nail dipping service (similar to SNS or any other brand) where colour is applied in powder form.

 Do you do Shellac?